cellvia/foldify/README.md

 Import `.js` / `.json` files as strings rather than require them.

+### encoding (default: 'utf-8')

+Change the encoding of files that are readFileSync'ed

 ## Evaluating the hash

 Once the hash is initialized, it becomes a function that can be evaluated.
 It is also an object whose properties make up the hash.
 Everytime the function is evaluated, it returns another function-object that can also be evaluated.